Novak478/novak478.github.io/_posts/2018-12-4-precursorto30daysandstopignoringme.markdown

 Thanks for reading - looking forward to what I can do and learn in the next coming days.
 Happy Holidays!

+## She is actually happy with me sometimes though.
 ![She is happy with me sometimes tho](https://github.com/Novak478/novak478.github.io/blob/master/assets/images/paige_sickoftakingpictures.PNG?raw=true)
 ---